Academic Catalogs

 Demonstration of Critical Thinking

-1. Analyzing of spoken English and translating it into conceptually accurate sign language2.
-Determining the mode of interpreting most appropriate for the deaf consumer3.
-Analyzing Sign Language and translating into conceptually accurate spoken English4.
-Role-playing situations typical to interpreting incorporating appropriate skills and behaviors 5.
-Identifying ways to interpret English idioms 6.
-Identifying ways to voice ASL idioms7.
-Conceptualizing process a.
-Evaluating message intent b.
-Analyzing the linguistic differences between ASL and English c.
-Synthesizing the message intent in a visual medium8.
-Observing and analyzing interpreters in work environments9.
-Analyzing interpreting scenarios/situations for ethical issues and determine how the RID code of ethics
+Determining the mode of interpreting based on the specific situation.
+Role-playing situations typical to interpreting incorporating appropriate skills and behaviors Evaluating message intent Analyzing the linguistic differences between ASL and English Analyzing interpreting scenarios/situations for ethical issues and determine how the RID code of ethics applies.

 Required Writing, Problem Solving, Skills Demonstration